 In reality, the smoke from water bongs contains high levels of toxic chemicals, even after being bubbled through water.
 In addition, most hookah sessions last much longer than smoking a traditional cigarette.
 For example, in one 30-minute hookah session, you are inhaling a higher concentration of heavy chemicals than if you have smoked one cigarette (3).
 This puts you at high risk of developing pulmonary and cardiovascular disease.

 In addition, inhaling smoke from bongs produces four times the harmful chemicals in the air versus cigarette smoking (4).
 This particular matter can linger in the air for up to 12 hours after a session has ended!

 Myth #3: Using Herbal Cigarettes Are Better for You

 Although herbal cigarettes can be nicotine-free and tobacco-free, they are still just as harmful as smoking tobacco cigarettes.
 You are still inhaling tar and carbon monoxide.

 The damage due to smoke exposure from herbal and nicotine-free cigarettes is also similar to cigarettes containing tobacco and nicotine.
-One study shows that the same type of DNA damage occurs when smoking herbal cigarettes, which could lead to lung cancer.
+Research shows that the same type of DNA damage occurs when smoking herbal cigarettes, which could lead to lung cancer (5).

 Exposure to Harmful Chemicals